james-rae/ramp4-pcar4/src/geo/layer/class-structure.md

 ~ ~ DataLayer: The generic class for layers that do not have a layer on the map.

 ~ ~ ~ CsvDataLayer: Handles data layers populated by a CSV file.
+(Not created yet)

 ~ ~ ~ JsonDataLayer: Handles data layers populated by a Compact Json dataset

 ~ ~ ~ TableLayer: Handles data layers populated by an ArcGIS Table

+## Initiation Chain

+Useful for figuring out where to put checkpoints for "cancel load" kickouts.